-If you’re looking for plenty of sun, beautiful beaches and thriving nightlife for your 2017 holiday, jet off to Hersonissos.
+If you’re looking for plenty of sun, beautiful beaches and thriving nightlife for your 2019 / 2020 or 2019 / 2020 holiday, jet off to Hersonissos.
 This hedonistic and lively town on Crete’s northern coast serves up action, adventure and fun by the bucketload.
 Despite the energetic party scene that fills the streets at night, Hersonissos offers a warm welcome to families with a huge range of entertainment that visitors of all ages can enjoy.
 Offering something for everyone, Hersonissos has lots of activities away from the beaches, including horse riding, golf and cycling.
 With attractions such as the aquarium, the open-air folklore Lychnostatis Museum and the monastery of Agios Georgios, plus theme parks and water parks, there’s a wealth of fun and interesting days out in Hersonissos.

 To discover Greek island life further afield, head down to the bustling port, where you can book boat trips to Santorini or the island of Dia.
 Island hopping gives you a chance to see the diverse range of cultures on neighbouring isles and there’s a chance of spotting dolphins and other marine life on the way.

 Most popular hotels in Hersonissos

 Aqua Sun Village

 Silva Beach Hotel

 When to go